General Terms

 5.4 The Customer must keep the vehicle free of the rights of third parties.
 They may not sell, rent or pledge it, or transfer it by way of gift or security.

-6.1 The vehicle will be completely fuelled by Clyde prior to handover.
-For Home Delivery, the fuel costs for the transfer from the Clyde vehicle depot to the Customer are at the Customer’s ex- pense.
-The vehicle will be cleaned before delivery to the Customer.
-During the transport to the Customer or afterwards, no renewed cleaning takes place, so that soiling due to the over-delivery journey cannot be ruled out.
+6.1 Clyde shall fill up the vehicle with fuel before handover.
+In the case of home delivery, the fuel costs for transport from the Clyde vehicle warehouse to the Customer shall be borne by the Customer.
+The vehicle is cleaned before delivery to the Customer.
+During transport to the Customer or afterwards, no new cleaning shall take place, meaning that dirt caused by the delivery journey cannot be ruled out.

-6.2 The vehicle will be handed over to the driver who is registered at the time of booking.
-The driver must be present in person at the handover and identify himself with his driving licence.
+6.2 The vehicle is handed over to the driver who is registered at the time of booking.
+The driver must be present in person at the handover and present their driving licence.

-6.3 If the Customer fails to appear at the agreed handover time without prior notice, Clyde reserves the right to charge a handling fee of CHF 180.
+6.3 If the Customer does not appear on the agreed handover date without prior notice, Clyde reserves the right to charge an administrative fee of CHF 180.

-6.4 In the event of serious defects or discrepancies between the ordered and delivered vehicle, the Customer should refuse to accept the vehicle.
+6.4 In the case of serious defects or discrepancies between the vehicle ordered and that delivered, the Customer should refuse to accept the vehicle.
 A handover protocol to be signed by both parties is issued at the handover.
-The Customer must inspect the vehicle at the handover appointment and note any defects on the handover protocol.
+The Customer must inspect the vehicle at the handover and note any defects on the handover protocol.

-6.5 If the Customer claims that a defect or damage was present at the handover appointment of the vehicle, the Customer is responsible for proving that this is true.
+6.5 If the Customer claims that a defect or damage already existed at the point of handover of the vehicle, they carry the burden of proof for this.

 7.1 Compliance with laws and regulations

-The Customer must fulfil all legal obligations resulting from operating and keeping the vehicle.
-They must observe all traffic regulations and legal provisions in Switzerland and abroad.
+The Customer must fulfil all legal obligations arising out of the operation and maintenance of the vehicle.
+They must observe all road rules in Switzerland and abroad.

-When driving abroad, the Customer must carry all necessary documents and additional safety equipment, such as safety vests, etc., in the vehicle.
+When driving abroad, the Customer must carry all necessary documents and additional safety equipment, such as high-visibility vests, in the vehicle.

 7.2 Compliance with operational and servicing instructions